smichalove/smichalove/README.md

 - 👋 Hi, I’m @smichalove (Steven Michalove)
 - 👀 I’m interested in python and raspberry pi
-- 🌱 I’m currently learning fundamentals of Python at the University of Washinton

 - 💞️ I’m looking to collaborate on raspberry pi control of audio equipment
 - 📫 How to reach me ...